Michael deals with international arbitration, litigation, adjudication and ADR.

-Michael trained in London and joined Stevens & Bolton LLP in 1990.
+Michael trained in London and joined Stevens & Bolton in 1990.
 He became a partner in 1997.

-His reported cases include:
+Reported cases include:

-- Combined Power -v- European Development Company – acting for a power company in claims under contract for installation of CHP units and energy supply.
+- Combined Power v European Development Company – acting for a power company in claims under contract for installation of CHP units and energy supply

 Michael is a CEDR Accredited Mediator, a Fellow of the Chartered Institute of Arbitrators, and a member of the British Insurance Law Association and of the Technology and Construction Solicitors Association.
 He has acted as a court appointed supervising solicitor on the execution of search orders and has taken arbitral appointments.
-Michael is immediate past Chairman of the South East Branch of the Chartered Institute of Arbitrators.
+Michael is a past Chairman of the South East Branch of the Chartered Institute of Arbitrators.